Jacob-Link/typing_future_iis_project/README.md

 ## 📃 License

-Use wisely, might be adictive, beware.
+Use wisely, might be addictive.

 ----------

-We hope you enjoyed the experience
+We hope you enjoyed the experience.

 ❤️